Mandating Less Tailpipe Pollution

 Paris plans to put a ban in place by 2025 on older, more polluting diesel and petrol vehicles (built prior to 2010 & 2006 respectively).
 Now, Reykjavik is shutting down half of its gas stations (by 2025).
 Oslo expects to have a ban on ICE cars on their city center streets.

-The EU hopes to make their ban of new ICE sales in place effective by 2035, as well.
+The EU hopes to make its ban of new ICE sales effective by 2035.
 President Biden signed an executive order (in August 2021) that half of all new vehicle sales are to be all-electric vehicles, or plug-in EV hybrids by 2030, through a series of ambitious goals and mandates set by his administration.

 Global ICE Vehicle Ban Movement